sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/introductory-networking.md

 2. **Data Link**: This layer is responsible for adding a physical identifier, called the Media Access Control (MAC) address, of the receiving endpoint and presenting the data in a format suitable for transmission.
     * When receiving data, this layer also checks for errors.
 3. **Network**: This layer is responsible for locating the destination of a request using the IP address.
-4. **Transport**: This layer is responsible for selecting a protocol for transmission and dividng up the data into bite-sized pieces.
+4. **Transport**: This layer is responsible for selecting a protocol for transmission and dividing up the data into bite-sized pieces.
     * Transmission Control Protocol (TCP) is a common protocol that is connection-based and values accuracy over speed.
     * User Datagram Protocol (UDP) is a common protocol that is connectionless and values speed over accuracy.
     * The bite-sized pieces are called segments in TCP and datagrams in UDP.